TarekRaafat/skalex/docs/documentation.md

 - `filter` (object): The filter for finding the documents.
 - `options` (object, optional): Additional options for the query.
-  - `populate` (array): An array of field names to populate with related data.
+  - `populate` (array): An array of collection names to populate with related data.
   - `select` (array): An array of field names to select from the documents.

 Finds and returns documents from the collection that match the filter.